The Ultimate List of Webinar Statistics for 2023

 You can’t just paste a link anywhere and expect people to register for an online event.

-Having marketing websites drive registrants to an event can be a positive aspect for those hosting events as it gives their potential clients more exposure to what they do and increases the number of people that do sign up.
+Having marketing websites drive registrants to an event can be a positive aspect for those hosting events as it gives their potential clients more exposure to what they do and increases the number of people who sign up.

-There’s something powerful in offering someone the chance to attend an event on the same day they register for it.
+There’s something powerful in offering someone the chance to attend an event on the same day they register.

 With people’s need for instant gratification, some expect an event to be ready and available when they’re ready to attend.